rajeshpandalss/spell-guru/readme.md

 # SPELL-GURU

+## Installation
-## Run 'npm install'
+Run 'npm install'

-Ask Spell Guru to spell the words out for you.
+## Ask Spell Guru to spell the words out for you.
 Just pronounce the words and hear Alexa spelling it out for you.

 You can try the following -